torstenboettjer/nixpkgs_data/README.md

 # Nix Package Metadata

-This is a small REST server, written in Golang, that retrieves nixkgs meta data.
+This is a small REST server, written in Golang, to retrieve nixkgs metadata.

 ## Mode of Operation: